Everything You Need to Know About Personal Statements

 How to choose what to highlight

-Read through the job description and jot down memories of projects and achievements that showcase the required skills and experience.
+Read through the job description and jot down projects and achievements that showcase the required skills and experience.
 Then put yourself in the potential employer's shoes and ask:

 - What makes you the ideal candidate for this position?